Fireye04/Fireye04/_posts/2024-01-27-the-allure-of-star-citizen.md

 Having backup also enhances loop gameplay, as now you can have someone in a cargo ship move the salvage from your vulture into their ship, allowing longer salvage runs and higher profits.
 You can haul cargo in groups to deter piracy, as a squad of hauling ships is significantly more intimidating than just one.

 Bottom line, If you get into this game make sure you either cyberbully your friends into playing with you, or just straight up join an org.
-In terms of orgs, there are plenty of options out there ([here are the listings](https://robertsspaceindustries.com/community/orgs/listing)) and [here's mine](https://discord.gg/75wThXRSPB).
+In terms of orgs, there are plenty of options out there (<a href="https://robertsspaceindustries.com/community/orgs/listing" target="_blank">here are the listings</a>) and <a href="https://discord.gg/75wThXRSPB" target="_blank">here's mine</a>.
 Whatever you do, play this game with other people!

 ### Ships

-There are a lot of ships (you can check out a comprehensive *and* descriptive list [here](https://starcitizen.tools/Ships)) But to summarize, ships are the bread and butter of star citizen.
+There are a lot of ships (you can check out a comprehensive *and* descriptive list <a href="https://starcitizen.tools/Ships" target="_blank">here</a>) But to summarize, ships are the bread and butter of star citizen.
 As of right now, we don't have base building yet, so ships are essentially the sole late game toys that you can throw your hard earned in-game currency at.
 Predominantly, ships are seperated by two main distinctions: Size and Function.
 Size is primarily a function of number of crew members that the ship can accomodate (A stat that is usually lower than officially stated).
 Function is usually any specializations that the ship has that makes it better at or allows it to do a certain gameplay loop.
 More granular listings can be found at the site I provided above.
 In terms of bigger and more expensive ships, though, you don't need to get something huge to have a good time.
 Most of the time, large expensive ships require a crew and are close to inoperable solo.
 Small ships like the Drake Cutter and the Aegis Avenger Titan are great solo; Ships like the Drake Cutlass and the Misc freelancer are the perfect balance between flyable solo but better with friends; and Huge ships like the RSI Constellation and the Anvil Carrack are borderline unplayable solo.
 I'd encourage those who are curious to look around at what the game offers because it's truly beautiful what CIG have been able to make here.

 All you really need to know about ships is that they're the game's backbone.
 You can't do anything in Star citizen without a ship.
 Wanna mine?
 Need a ship.
 Wanna salvage?
 Need a ship.
 Wanna haul?
 Need a ship.
 You get the idea.
 To be clear, there are also non-ship related activities, but you're gonna need a ship to get to them.